-Following 15th June 2020, many businesses are now able to open their doors for business as the rules for the lockdown continue to be eased.
+As lockdown restrictions start to ease, many businesses are now able to open their doors for business.
 However, what your business looked like before the COVID-19 pandemic may not be what you are looking at as we exit lockdown.
 For business owners in that position, overtrading will be a key risk, here we look at it in more detail.

 Overtrading occurs when a business expands too quickly without having the resources in place to support that expansion.
 It is a common cause of failure of start-up businesses and those which are growing, as it usually happens when work is taken on but without the business owners necessarily thinking through how they will be able to deliver that work.
 In particular, it can happen where you take on a project but purchases and costs are required by the business before the invoice is raised and paid, meaning that there is a cash “ask” for the business before it gets to the point where the cash is paid over.
 Cash flow is often stretched beyond breaking point at these times, and the company begins a decline before they are paid by their customer.